moldham74/AussieCAS/military.md

   -  Germany's [Kriegspiel wargame](https://en.wikipedia.org/wiki/Kriegsspiel_(wargame)) that was developed in the 1812; and
   -  U.S. Naval War College wargaming in 1930s.

+Lanchester equations Lanchester developed a mathematical model addressing the implications of various combat scenarios, including directed fire. .
+However, problems that can arise when simulating combat situations using the Lanchester models are spatially and temporally homogenous, allowing for no variation in unit type, terrain or tactics, command or control, skill or doctrine.
+These assumptions appear inconsistent with modern warfare, which is ultimately dynamic and heterogeneous, thus the need for alternative approach exists.

 With regard to the use of ABMs for the pruspose of combat simulation, numerous appeared in the 1990s, including;
    - ISAAC (Irreducible Semi-Autonomous Adaptive Combat) Model (1997)
    - EINSTein (Enhanced ISAAC Neural Simulation Toolkit) Model (2000)